Bench-amblee/big_mountain_resort/README.md

 - Have 4-6 Runs closed each day to save on operations cost

-To improve their facilities, encourage higher ticket prices, and improve their resort’s overall apparel:
+To improve their facilities, encourage higher ticket prices, and improve their resort’s overall appeal:

 - Increase vertical drop (a highly price correlated feature) by 150 ft
 - Add one chair lift